 The radio is awesome it feeds the AIS information directly to the chartplotter via a NMEA 2000 backbone.
 With an antenna on top of the mast, it gets the job done.

 We run our entertainment off a computer that gets its power directly from the house battery.
-No interferance or inverter distortion, it works perfectly.
+No interference or inverter distortion, it works perfectly.

 We’ve completely rebuilt the entire electrical system, which works off the grid at anchor or at the dock with pretty much the same level of efficiency… It’s awesome!

-- 8D AGM battery and Group 24 starting battery
+- 2 8D AGM batteries (one Port one Starboard) and a Group 24 starting battery

 - Blue Sea 10 pos D/C panel